NervanaSystems/ngraph/doc/sphinx/source/howto/derive-for-training.rst

 then use create a graph for training.
 The training function will return tensors for the updated weights.

-.. note:: This example illustrates what happens when bridge code for an nGraph constructs a model for training.
-It is not the same as *constructing* the training model directly, which would be significantly more work.
+.. note:: This example illustrates how to convert an inference model into one that can be trained.
+Depending on the framework, bridge code may do something similar, or the framework might do this operation itself.
+Here we do the conversion with nGraph because the computation for training a model is significantly larger than one for inference, and doing the conversion manually is tedious and error-prone.

 .. _code_structure: